puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 program.
 Using the same variable name in different parts of the language do not refer to the same value.

-Classes, components, and nodes introduce a new scope.
+Classes and nodes introduce new scopes.
 Puppet is currently dynamically scoped, which means that scope hierarchies are created based on where the code is evaluated instead of where the code is defined.